-RF Safety Compliance provides competitive services for the wireless industry
+RF Safety Compliance ("RFSC") provides competitive services for the wireless industry

 The Company views compliance as an ongoing process rather than a one-time task.
-This is why RF Safety Compliance is becoming a central source for implementing and auditing RF Safety Programs.
+This is why RFSC is becoming a central source for implementing and auditing RF Safety Programs.

-- Training of workers and property owners in their responsibilities of the site program (performed on-line and/or in person as needed)
+Training of workers and property owners in their responsibilities of the site program (performed on-line and/or in person at an additional, agreed upon cost, as needed)

 Reviews of current programs from a RF safety and compliance viewpoint

 On-site audits for problem sites (multiple SPs, need for power downs to perform structure maintenance, rooftop sites, etc.).

 Pre-site selection reviews to identify where antennas should be mounted to minimize RF exposures and needed power downs

 RF analysis to identify projected RF hazard areas as defined by FCC for the general public and worker populations

 Provide expert witness and testimony to the city planners and at public hearings for obtaining approvals for site